-Although the Ruby community is continuously working to get Ruby on Windows as smooth as possible, it’s still slower and less convenient compared to Linux or MacOS.
-Some of the shortcomings are due to Windows operating system internals (like poor shell support) and others are due to the fact that many Ruby developers prefer a UNIX style system.
+Although the Ruby community is continuously working to make the experience of using Ruby on Windows as smooth as possible, it’s still slower and less convenient compared to Linux or MacOS.
+Some of the shortcomings are due to certain Windows operating system internals (such as its poor shell support), and others are due to the fact that so many Ruby developers simply prefer a UNIX-style system.

 Ubuntu Linux or MacOS are great as Ruby development platforms.
 They provide the best overall Ruby experience.
-If you use Ruby for a larger project you might consider moving to one of these operating systems.
-Ruby is strong at cross platform development, so that it’s easy to use Ruby on Linux for development and RubyInstaller on Windows in production or vice versa.
+If you use Ruby for a larger project you might consider moving to one of those operating systems.
+Ruby is strong at cross-platform development, so it’s easy to use Ruby on Linux for development and RubyInstaller on Windows in production or vice versa.

-Windows subsystem for Linux provides a Linux environment on top of Windows.
-Most of the development tools available for Linux can be used in WSL.
-It is well suited for web development with rails, provides network and filesystem access but access to hardware devices or interaction with native Windows software is very limited.
-Ruby can be installed from the selected Linux distribution (typically Ubuntu) or by rvm or a similar ruby version manager.
+Windows Subsystem for Linux provides a Linux environment on top of Windows.
+Most of the development tools available for Linux can be used directly in WSL.
+It is well-suited for web development with Rails, and it provides network and filesystem access, but access to hardware devices and interoperability with native Windows software both are very limited.
+Ruby can be installed as a package from the selected Linux distribution (typically Ubuntu) or through rvm or some similar Ruby version manager.
 WSL is not suitable for production use.

 Cygwin is another alternative to RubyInstaller.
 It provides a POSIX environment on Windows.
-Ruby can be installed among many other tools, but can not execute Linux binaries directly (in contrast to WSL).
-Cygwin offers only little advantages over RubyInstaller like a better shell and universal UTF-8 support.
-But it is slower and it’s difficult to use Windows native resources.
+Ruby can be installed along with many other tools, but Cygwin cannot directly execute arbitrary Linux binaries (in contrast to WSL).
+Cygwin offers only a few advantages over RubyInstaller such as a better shell and universal UTF-8 support.
+But it is slower, and makes accessing Windows’ native resources more difficult.